 Tap Recents at the bottom of the document manager to see all shared documents and find the one you want.
-If you can’t find the shared document, tap the link in the email, message or post you received, and if asked, sign in with your Apple ID.
+If you can’t find the shared document, tap the link in the invitation you received, and, if asked, sign in with your Apple ID.

 Edit the document.

 Edits you and others make to the document appear in real time.
-Coloured cursors and coloured selections of text and objects indicate where others are currently editing.
+Cursors and selections of text and objects appear in different colours to indicate where others are currently editing.

 Edit while offline

-Here are a few things to keep in mind when editing a shared document while offline:
+Here are a few things to keep in mind while editing a shared document when you’re offline:

 If you’re not sure whether your changes have synced, you can check their status.
 In the document manager, tap the Sync Status button in the top-right corner of the screen (it looks like an up arrow).

 If other participants who are online delete objects you’re editing, the edits you made to those objects are no longer in the document when you go back online.

 To learn more, see the Edit while offline section in the Apple Support article About collaboration for Pages, Numbers and Keynote.